eranik/calc/README.md

 # calc
-Simple calculator doing add and subtract with network api
+Simple calculator doing add and subtract with rest endpoints
 ## Notes

 * Added calc binary to repo as well.